-Howden Biggie pumpkins are large, upright pumpkins with true pumpkin shapes ranging from globe to tall globe.
+Howden Biggie is large and upright, with true pumpkin shapes ranging from globe to tall globe.
 The dark orange fruit has a thick flesh that helps maintain its uniform shape and stays fresh for longer than other varieties.
 These giants average 40 lbs, with some reaching up to 50!

 Icicle pumpkins are a type of pumpkin that is beautiful from its handle and uniform ribbing.
 Vine is a hardy vine that grows in an upright way and has a lot of canopies to offer protection from the sun.
 The fruit stays its best color if you pick it when it is mature and don't leave it in the field.
 Small round pie pumpkins have moderate ribbing and thick dark green stems.
 Restricted vines allow higher plant populations and set 3-4 crisp white fruit per plant.
 Maturity Days 105.

-The Kakai pumpkin is an edible pumpkin with sweet flesh but not as tasty as its seeds.
+The Kakai pumpkin is edible with sweet flesh but not as tasty as its seeds.
 You can also get oil from the seeds.
-The plants these pumpkins grow on are semi-bush and have short vines.
+This plant's variety grows on semi-bush and has short vines.

-Roy Pearman, a breeder from the United Kingdom's Isle of Wight County, has been developing Knucklehead pumpkins for over 90 years.
-The Knucklehead pumpkin is part of a series known as Superfreak created by Siegers Seed Company in Holland, Michigan.
+Roy Pearman, a breeder from the United Kingdom's Isle of Wight County, has been developing Knuckleheads for over 90 years.
+The Knucklehead is part of a series known as Superfreak, created by Siegers Seed Company in Holland, Michigan.

-The exterior resembles blistered skin, is dark green to bright orange in color, and has warty skin, scabs, or bumps that connect to a rough, green-brown angular stem as it matures.
+The pretty, odd exterior resembles blistered skin, is dark green to bright orange, and has warty skin, scabs, or bumps that connect to a rough, green-brown angular stem as it matures.
 Green pumpkin warts may occasionally change color to orange, while other cases may linger green throughout their development.
 The yellow tasty flesh, orange body, thick and dense, with a central hollow containing pulp and flat, cream-colored seeds.

 Long Island Cheese pumpkins are a type of winter squash, a popular variety in the northeastern United States.
 They are named for their similarity in shape and size to a wheel of cheese and have a thick, dull orange flesh rich in flavor.
 Long Island cheese pumpkins are typically harvested in late October or early November and can be stored for several months.

 This pumpkin variety is often used for baking and cooking, as its flesh is very dense and with sweet flesh.
 Typical recipes that use Long Island cheese pumpkins include pies, cakes, soups, and stews.
-These pumpkins can also be roasted or grilled and add to any fall or winter meal.
+They can be roasted or grilled and add to any fall or winter meal.

 They are very attractive for decorations.
 You can plant both Baby Boo, Jack Be Little, and Munchkin varieties for Halloween and Thanksgiving decorations.
-The pumpkin can also be dried for fascinating novelties and decorations.
+They can also be dried for fascinating novelties and decorations.

 The New England Cheddar pumpkin is not a cheese.
-It is orange on the inside, and people can use it the same way they use butternut squash types of squashs.
+It is orange on the inside, and people can use it the same way they use butternut squash.
 The New England Cheddar has a good sugar content; people should harvest it when the fruit has developed deep color.
-Handles will appear dry and should be cut with shears to protect the handles.
+Handles will appear dry and should be cut with shears to protect their handles.

 Peanut pumpkins produce a 12 lb pumpkin with goosebumps all over.
 Everyone will have to try this creepy, spooky ghoulishness at their house and porch this season.
 They are an excellent choice for home gardens as they grow within 95 days of planting the seeds.

-Developing warts on its skin give them unique personalities deep orange round globe-shaped weighs about 8-12 pounds, each size measuring approximately 8 inches in diameter.
-This pumpkin is perfect for carving into a jack-o-lantern or using it as a decoration for your home during the Halloween season.
+Developing warts on its skin gives them unique personalities deep orange round globe-shaped weighs about 8-12 pounds, each size measuring approximately 8 inches in diameter.
+This is perfect for pumpkin carving into a jack-o-lantern or using it as decoration for your home during the Halloween season.

-The Porcelain Doll pumpkin is a white color pumpkin that originates from France.
+The Porcelain Doll is a white color pumpkin that originates from France.
 It has a sweet flavor and moist, dense flesh.
-Porcelain Doll Pumpkins are a type of pumpkin that is round and blocky, with deep ribbing.
+Porcelain Dolls are round and blocky, with deep ribbing.
 They are pale pink when ripe and have smooth skin.
 The flesh inside is light orange and is very tender when cooked.
-Jacob Froese of Colorado Seeds Inc. created the Porcelain Doll Pumpkin.
+Jacob Froese of Colorado Seeds Inc. created the Porcelain Doll.

-These pumpkins weigh between sixteen and twenty-four pounds each, and one vine usually yields two or three pumpkins.
-They're very decorative pumpkins that are frequently cultivated as ornamental because of their bright hue and appealing form, but they may also be utilized in various recipes such as soups, pies, and muffins.
+They weigh between sixteen and twenty-four pounds each, and one vine usually yields two or three pumpkins.
+They're very decorative and are frequently cultivated as ornamental because of their bright hue and appealing form, but they may also be utilized in various pumpkin used recipes such as soups, pies, and muffins.

-Pumpkins are popular types for Halloween decorations, and the Spirit Pumpkin is a great option for carving and other crafts.
+They are popular types for Halloween decorations, and the Spirit is a great option for pumpkin carving and other crafts.
 If you're looking for a pumpkin to add to your home garden or to sell at a farmer's market, the Spirit Pumpkin is a good option to consider.

 The Sugar Pie pumpkin is a type of miniature pumpkin that has the shape of a pie and is excellent for baking.
 Each orange weighs somewhere between two and three pounds, has orange flesh that is dense and moist, and has a flavor that is sweet with hints of spice.
 First appearing in the 18th century, pumpkins were very popular in North America by the early 1800s.
 They became even more popular when they were sold on Halloween as jack-o'-lanterns.

-Super Moon pumpkin is a large, white pumpkin that is also quite delicious.
-This variety produces extra-large, blemish-free white color pumpkins that average weight of 25-35 lbs but can get as large as 50 lbs in some instances.
+Super Moon is a huge pumpkin that is white and is also quite delicious.
+This variety produces extra-large, blemish-free white color pumpkins that average 25-35 lbs but can get as large as 50 lbs in some instances.
 The deep orange flesh is exceptional when roasted or in soups.
-Super Moon Pumpkin has indeterminate vines that grow up to 5′ long, are resistant to powdery mildew, and have sturdy stems.
+The Super Moon has indeterminate vines that grow up to 5′ long, are resistant to powdery mildew, and have sturdy stems.

-Sweet Lightning pumpkins are small, perfectly formed mini-pumpkins around 11 cm in diameter.
+Sweet Lightning is small, perfectly formed mini pumpkin around 11 cm in diameter.
 They have orange-speckled white skin, and their sweet flesh is delicious when roasted and added to winter soups and stews.

-Plant your Sweet Lightning pumpkins during May or June.
-These ornamental pumpkins will produce uniformly sized fruits with light yellow backgrounds and deep orange in the sutures.
+Plant your Sweet Lightning' during May or June.
+These ornamental will produce uniformly sized fruits with light yellow orange backgrounds and deep orange in the sutures.
 They will be ready to harvest in 91 to 100 days.